JereKuusela/valheim-smoke_collision/publish/README.md

 # Changelog

+- v1.3
+	- Fixes some object ids not working.

 - v1.2
 	- Adds settings for max amount, max duration, fade time, force, vertical velocity and horizontal velocity.
 	- Changes all smoke to disappear when changing settings.